 - Combine the water and agar in a pot and whisk to combine.

-- Bring to a gently boil while whisking continuously.
+- Bring to a gentle boil while whisking continuously.

 - Turn down to a simmer and add the coffee and sugar.
 Whisk well to combine.